2DGD-F0TH/2DGD_F0TH/CONTRIBUTING.md

 That `{.unnumbered .unlisted}` defines an "unnumbered and unlisted section", which is mostly an aesthetic choice that I used to make some appendices (like the Glossary) clearer in the Table of Contents.

+### Miscellaneous

+If you want to add tools or engines, try to be detailed while keeping it short.
+Engines and tools are written in alphabetical order.

 ### Problems?
 Questions?

 The most common questions will be usually answered in the `FAQ_GUIDES.md` document, for the rest, feel free to open an issue on either GitHub or GitLab.